Search

 5. Activity Restrictions: Strenuous activities, heavy lifting, and sexual activity will be restricted for several weeks or months to allow for adequate healing.

 6. Follow-up Appointments: Follow-up appointments with your surgeon are essential to monitor healing progress, address any complications, and discuss potential revisions or additional procedures.
-Our office will contact you to schedule all necessary post-operative appointments, whether they are in-person or virtual.

 Request a Free Surgical Consultation Today.